 A recruiter can work with you to determine in which areas you excel.
 Recruiters also know how to clean up any areas that need a little polishing.
-They can coach you before your interviews and get you feedback from interviews that you may otherwise not be privy to.
+They can get you feedback from interviews that you may otherwise not be privy to.
 This way, you'll know what the employer thinks you did well or where you fell short.
 This insight can be invaluable as it can help you avoid making the same mistakes in the next interview or how to adjust before you accept an offer.